Position

 Average Salary: $156,480

-Los Angeles provides a dynamic environment for managing investments.
-The city's diverse economy attracts many firms.
+Los Angeles provides a dynamic environment for those in the investment field.
+The city's vibrant business scene attracts many financial firms.
 Notable companies include Fidelity and OppenheimerFunds.

 Find Investment Manager jobs in Los Angeles, CA